 The Work vs Life balance – do you get this right?

-As most of us who have been working since the 90’s know, life is very different now to how it was 15 years ago.
+As most of us who have been working since the 90’s know, life is very different now to how it was 10-15 (and certainly 20-25) years ago.

 The idea that to impress your boss you got in early, worked through your lunch and/or stayed late, is no longer the norm.
 Now, most of us talk about a Work vs Life balance and the importance of this has never been more relevant.
-Finland’s Prime Minister is even proposing a four day week with 6 hour days.
+Finland’s Prime Minister even recently proposed a four day week with 6 hour days.

-Most employers now realise that they have a duty to help their teams benefit from this.
+Most employers have embraced this to some degree and realise that they have a duty to help their teams benefit from this.
 In an employment market where there’s an ever-increasing challenge to attract and retain the top talent, there’s a need to offer an enjoyable work environment and benefits that are… …Benefits.
 The real Work vs Life balance.

 From an employer’s perspective, even if this approach is to ensure your business is commercially appealing to work for, this is now the key to sustaining or growing your company.